thejunto/handbook/content/projects.md

 - We believe we can add a lot of value to their business.
 - They can #KeepTheirWord and have high integrity.

 We track our leads using the *Sales Funnel Board* in our Trello.
-The person responsible for the lead is also responsible for updating his/her card on Trello.
+1. A new lead comes in, either through the website, email or through personal relationships.
+1. Whoever adds the card to Trello assigns it to Sales Guru in turn (currently Majo until the end of March), which in turn assigns it to a volunteer, if there is one.
+This is done by "putting the person's face" on it.
+1. This person is responsible for leading the client from the first interaction until we Skype/Hangout with them.

 ## How to manage a new project